Dmenegassi/Project-Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project

-### Project
+### Project Description
-The objective of the project is to build a model for an API that classifies disaster messages.
-To implement this model data skills of engeneering and software engineering were necessary.
-Creating a machine learning pipeline to categorize these events alows  to send the messages to an appropriate disaster relief agency.
+To analyze disaster data from Appen (formally Figure 8) and build a model for an API that classifies disaster messages.
+That is an application of how data engeneering and  software engeneering skils can be applyied to solve real world problems with efficiency

+## Files and Descriptions
-### Datasets
+### app
-#### Data set containing real messages that were sent during disaster events.
-This disaster data were provided by Appen (formally Figure 8)
+- Template

-- "disaster_categories" provided the 36 categories of classification of the messages
+- go.html : classification result page of web app

-- "disaster_messages" provided the 26216 messages to fit the ML model

-### Libraries Necessary:
-- nlk, sklearn, pandas, numpy, re, sqlalchemy, pickle and sys
+- master.html : Main web page
+- run.py : Flask file to run the web app

-### Steps:
+### data

-- process_data.py: implementation of ETL process
+- DisasterResponse.db: database saved after ETL process
+- disaster_categories.csv : data
+- disaster_messages.csv : data
-- DisasterResponse.db: database stored at the end of ETL process
+- process_data.py: run the ETL process

+### models
+- classifier.pkl: saved model
-- train_classifier.py: build the Machine Learn Model that classify the messages into categories
+- train_classifier.py: Machine Lern process

-- run.py: initiate the web app
+### README.md

+### Python version and Libraries

+- Python3
+- Pandas
+- Numpy
+- NLK
+- Scikit
+- SQLalchemy
+- Pickle
+- Flask
+- Plotly

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.